ming0352/ISSL-lab-3D-classification-project/README.md

 # 3. Test

-If you want to test model, you can just run run_evaluation.py, remember to change test model path and test data folder
+If you want to test model , you can just run multiple_image_run_evaluation.py

+ ### 3.1 Change infer images numbers
+You can choose how many image you  want to infer once by setting input_num .Now support one or three images.

+ ### 3.2 save result
+ You can enable <is_save_summary> to save test result.

 # 4. Visualize result